rszymkiewicz/Comparison_of_Mappers/13_Comparison_vcftools_bedtools.md

 #### Return to *Data Comparison Overview* by clicking [here](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/12_Comparison.md).

 # Data Comparison using *vcftools* and *bedtools*
 A variety of tools are available to assist in downstream analysis of Illumina sequencing samples.
-For our purposes, we will be using 3 bioinformatic suite tools, samtools, vcftools, bedtools, and bcftools.
+For our purposes, we will be using 3 bioinformatic suite tools, ***samtools, vcftools, bedtools,*** and ***bcftools***.
 Each bioinformatic tool has numerous commands available to assist in the manipulation of file outputs supporting the abundant information that can be obtained through genotyping.

-Our comparison of mapper tools (Bowtie2 and BWA) will begin with samtools using the tabix command to create a tab-deliminated genome position file.
-We will use the compare command of vcftools to output a venn diagram of the unqiue and similar results obtained from the two mapping tools.
-The stats command within the bcftools suite will produce various statistical information in a graphical format such as.
-Finally bedtools intersect and subtract commands will be used as another mechanism to identify overlaps and unqiue features when comparing the two mapping tools used in this tutorial.
+Our comparison of mapper tools (Bowtie2 and BWA) will begin with samtools using the *tabix* command to create a tab-deliminated genome position file.
+We will use the *compare* command of vcftools to output a venn diagram of the unique and similar results obtained from these two mapping tools.
+The *stats* command within the bcftools suite will produce various statistical information in a graphical format.
+Finally bedtools intersect and subtract commands will be used as another mechanism to identify overlaps and unique features when comparing the two mapping tools as used in this tutorial.

 ## Commands and Parameters
 ### samtools - *tabix*